EGR304-2025-F-105/Team105.github.io/docs/06-Team-Block-Design.md

 ## Research Question

-* How to connect the motors simultaneously with two subsystems.
+* How to connect the motors simultaneously with two subsystems?
-* How can we tell the product to stop when there is something blocking (going more into depth about the scenerio coding).
+* How can we tell the product to stop when there is something blocking (going more into depth about the scenerio coding)?
-* How can we work the light sensor and the thermoresistor sensors together to tell the product the light and temperature value.
+* How can we work the light sensor and the thermoresistor sensors together to tell the product the light and temperature value?

 ## Team Block Diagram